 Videos on Instagram receive 49% more engagement than photo posts and have become a major feature on the platform over the last couple of years.
 Towards the end of 2021, IGTV rebranded as Instagram Videos and now allows users to post videos that run for as long as 60 minutes (with the exception of Instagram Reels).
 You can use Instagram Videos to showcase your training services in action, share a tutorial, give your followers a sneak peak of a new service, conduct a Q&A session or feature content from your clients, as just a few options.

 You can now broadcast live videos to your followers using the Instagram Live feature.
 This includes Live Rooms where you can broadcast a live chat with up to three users.

 I really would recommend giving Instagram a try as a marketing avenue.
 As I’ve mentioned above, it’s visual, engaging, great for branding, and a lot of fun to use.

-Why not give me a follow at @thetrainerstrainingcompany?
-Also, feel free to pop your Instagram username in the Comments below so that I can follow your page too.
+Why not give me a follow at @trainertalklocal?
+Also, feel free to pop your Instagram username in the comments below so that I can follow your page too.

 Looking for more ideas to help your training business stand out from the crowd?
-Download your free copy of my popular report – 20 ways to re-energise your training business.
+Download your free copy of “Marketing strategies that work for today’s environment”